-By working together with your counsellor you can learn helpful techniques and ways to accept a situation for what it is – both for things happening to you right now, as well as things that will happen to you in the future.
+By working together with your counsellor you can learn helpful techniques and ways to accept a situation for what it is – both for things happening to you right now, as well as things that will happen to you in the future

 With everything going on in the world, some people are experiencing difficulties with maintaining a healthy diet, sleep and exercise.
 Counselling can give you the opportunity to take a look at your lifestyle, identify specific obstacles and find ways to overcome these – to move towards a healthy lifestyle.

-An investment in you
+Counselling is an investment in you

 People who are experiencing mental health issues will have the chance to work through their challenges with a counsellor and find ways to move forward.